 We use possessive adjectives + a noun

-Use comparative adjectives + than to compare two things, people, etc.
+Use comparative adjectives + than to compare two things, people, etc. We use than after a comparative adjective.

 After superlatives, we use in (not of) + places, e.g the world, the class etc.